timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 The next morning we reached Onion Valley trailhead and were able to get a ride down to Independence, where I ran into Flamingo Kid once again, but struggled to get a ride down the highway to Bishop.
 Once we did, I immediately ran over to the local car rental and borrowed a car.
-I then found hikers in Bishop who needed a ride back to Onion Valley.
+I then found hikers in Bishop, who needed a ride back to Onion Valley.
 One such hiker was Misplaced, who I hadn't seen since the early days of the PCT.

 For the next few days, we rested in Bishop while I drove multiple groups of hikers between Onion Valley and Bishop.
 The crowning achievement was when I was able to surprise Cool Rocks at the trailhead and take her into town.
+I also ran into Sweet Cakes, who I hadn't seen since Julian.

 This gave us time to talk, and we agreed to hike the next section together.
 My trail family wanted to leave Bishop almost right away, but I needed some time to recuperate.
 I also wanted to take the next part of the Sierras slowly,